jaredloomis/Your_Future_Needs_Help/README.md

   - Possibly a tool to automate the process
 - Rotational Physics
   - With the AABB revision above, the only thing that would need to be rotated is/are the AABB(s), then glRotatef() could be called
-- Support for animation
+- <del>Support for animation</del>
-  - Preferably without the use of a bunch of .OBJ files, but with a seperate animation file.
-This would have to be manually "coded" or a tool could be made
+  - Preferably without the use of a bunch of .OBJ files.
 - Image-based GUI Support
 - Add some of the memory-management that should already be in place (clean-up stuff)
 <h2>Team</h2>